jcoliz/AzLogs.Ingestion.Quickstart/README.md

 ## Register a Microsoft Entra app

 The very first step is to [Register an application with the Microsoft Identity Platform](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app?tabs=client-secret).

 From a PowerShell window in this folder, simply run the Create-AppRegistration.ps1 script.

 ```dotnetcli
 .\scripts\Create-AppRegistration -Name "azlogs-ingestion-quickstart"
 ```

-After completion, this script will display configuration values you'll need later to configure the app.
+After completion, this script will display configuration values you'll need later to configure the app, _e.g._

 ```toml
 [Identity]